How do I determine the QuickBooks version last used to open a company file or create a backup?

-1. Hold down the Ctrl key while opening QuickBooks.
-The No Company Open window opens listing company files you've previously opened.
+- Click the QuickBooks desktop icon to launch QuickBooks and hold down the Ctrl key while QuickBooks is opening.
+The No Company Open window should appear listing company files you've previously opened.

-c.
-QuickBooks 2008 and later only: Verify that Open a company file (.QBW or .QBA) is selected and click Next.
+- Verify that Open a company file (.qbw or .qba) is selected and click Next.

-5. Make a note of the QuickBooks version listed in the Last opened with field.
-See the example in the screen shot below.
+- Make a note of the QuickBooks version listed in the Last opened with field.

 |Year ||Canada English ||Canada French |